TimatoPaste/Patton-Chemistry-Website/README.md

 # Patton-Chemistry-Website
-Website filled with resources for Patton's website
+Website filled with resources for Patton's chemistry class